djmccrady/PiLapse/README.md

     - Twilight start/end times
     - Extra 2 seconds between shots (one shot every 22 seconds)

-The duration of the timelapse is 4h30m, and with an exposure every 20s that's 736 exposures.
+The duration of the timelapse is 4h30m, and with an exposure every 22s that's 736 exposures.
-The duration between the start of civil twilight and the end of astro twilight is 1h46m, so we compute that we'll need to adjust the exposure by 1/3 stop every 1m48s.
+The duration between the start of civil twilight and the end of astro twilight is 1h46m, so we compute that we'll need to adjust the exposure by 1/3 stop every 1m48s after the start of civil twilight.

 At 7:00pm we start the timelapse with our initial exposure settings of ISO 100, f/2.4, 1/1000s.
 We keep shooting at this exposure until civil twilight begins, about 84 shots.
 At 1m48s past